 How is mitral stenosis diagnosed?

 Your healthcare provider will ask about your signs and symptoms and listen to your heart.
 He or she will ask if you have ever had strep throat or rheumatic fever.
 Tell him or her if you have a family history of heart disease.
-You may also need any of the following tests:
+You may also need any of the following: